Water filter rebate ($50)

 The City of Côte Saint-Luc provides a $50 rebate towards the purchase of water filters to every single-family home and duplex built prior to 1976, which are the areas in which the city believes there are water service lines made of lead.
 Please fill out the form below to apply for the rebate, which can only be applied to purchases from October 1, 2019, onward.

-The filter must be certified NSF/ANSI 53 or NSF/ANSI 58 for the removal of lead.
+The filter must be certified NSF/ANSI 53 or NSF/ANSI 58 and its reduction claim must include lead.

 The NSF-053 filter can be any of the following: